bogdanlab/focus/README.md

 =====
 FOCUS (Fine-mapping Of CaUsal gene Sets) is software to fine-map transcriptome-wide association study statistics at genomic risk regions.
 The software takes as input summary GWAS data along with eQTL weights and outputs a credible set of _genes_ to explain observed genomic risk.

-FOCUS is able to import weights from PrediXcan (n.b., FUSION import is underway) or can train models directly if individual level data is available.

 This is an initial draft of the README and extensive documentation is coming soon.

 Installing